The survival-incorporated median versus the median in the survivors or in the always-survivors: What are we measuring? And why?: Discussion

-``Truncation by death” also arises in other fields such as economics \citep{lalonde1995promise}, education \citep{zhang2003estimation}, and social science \citep{mcconnell2008truncation}, where the survival-incorporated median can also be a useful summary measure.
-For example \citep{mcconnell2008truncation}, in an evaluation of a healthy-marriage intervention, the outcome of interest is the quality-of-marriage index that measures marital satisfaction.
-When couples are divorced, their quality-of-marriage index becomes undefined and truncated.
-Since divorce can be viewed as a dying state of the marriage, by combining the marital status and quality-of-marriage index into ranked composite outcomes, the survival-incorporated median can provide a summary measure to evaluate the benefit of the healthy-marriage intervention.
+“Truncation by death” also arises in other fields such as economics \citep{lalonde1995promise}, education \citep{zhang2003estimation}, and social science \citep{mcconnell2008truncation}, where the survival-incorporated median can also be a useful summary measure.
+For example, in an evaluation of a healthy-marriage intervention, the outcome of interest is the quality of marriage index that measures marital satisfaction \citep{mcconnell2008truncation}.
+When couples are divorced, their quality of marriage index becomes undefined.
+Since the divorce can be viewed as a truncation of marriage, by combining the marital status and quality of marriage index into a ranked composite outcome, the survival-incorporated median provides a summary measure to evaluate the benefit of the healthy-marriage intervention.

+The survival-incorporated median can be applied for planning purposes and also as an analytic approach \citep{lok2010long}.
+If one foresees that death will happen when planning the trial, then one could plan the trial based on both the probability of death and the survival-incorporated median.

-In this article, we focus on the survival-incorporated median in clinical settings.
-We advocate that the survival-incorporated median be broadly used by researchers and practitioners in clinical studies as a useful tool to summarize clinical outcomes in the presence of death, to inform clinical practice.
+In this chapter, we characterize the survival-incorporated median, which has valuable applications in clinical settings involving longer-term follow-up.
+We advocate that the survival-incorporated median be broadly used by researchers and practitioners in clinical studies as a useful estimand, summarizing clinical outcomes in the presence of death to inform clinical practice.